ultraviolet-1986/patina/README.md

-p-network start    # Start the networking service. p-network status   # Display the status of an Internet connection. p-network stop     # Stop the networking service.
+p-network start    # Start the networking service. p-network status   # Display the status of an Internet connection. p-network stop     # Stop the networking service. p-network --help   # Display help for the `p-network` commands.
 ```

 #### Package Management